PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 1. Create cloud credentials directory, e.g. `./cloud-credentials`
 2. To create a Pelion developer certificate (`mbed_cloud_dev_credentials.c`), follow the instructions for [creating and downloading a developer certificate](../reqs-setup/provisioning-development.html).
 3. Add the developer certificate to the credentials directory you've created.

+<span class="notes">**Note:** These instructions use the developer workflow and certificates as connectivity credentials.
+Do not use these credentials for production devices.</span>

 ### Creating an update resources file